-Fax: +44 207 415 6111

-Email: phil.sherrell@twobirds.com

-URL: www.twobirds.com
+Tel: +44 20 7415 6000 Email: phil.sherrell@twobirds.com URL: www.twobirds.com

-Phil is a partner at Bird & Bird specialising in IP/media litigation, with a particular focus on copyright work.
+Phil is a partner at Bird & Bird specialising in IP/media litigation, and heads the firm's Media, Entertainment & Sports sector.
+He has a particular focus on copyright work.

-Phil has handled several Copyright Tribunal cases in relation to the licensing of music and newspaper content, including representing the media monitoring industry in the recent Meltwater dispute.
+Phil has handled several Copyright Tribunal cases in relation to the licensing of music and newspaper content, including representing the media monitoring industry in the well-known Meltwater dispute.
 He also advises a wide range of clients on other copyright law related issues, including content owners and licensees in the music, publishing, broadcast and advertising industries.

-Phil is ranked as a leading individual for Media & Entertainment in the Chambers UK 2014 Guide, which notes that he is considered to be "very articulate and persuasive" and "instils confidence in his clients."
+Phil is ranked as a leading individual for Media & Entertainment in the Chambers UK 2017 Guide.